 Managing a budget on a daily basis and identifying potential risk.
 Working with whole of whanau to create behavioural change.

-We have no set charges; where possible we act on referrals from government agencies.
+We have no set charges; where possible we act on referrals from government and community agencies.

 South Auckland, Waikato